Initiative for Maximizing Student Diversity (IMSD) for Ph.D.s in Biomedical Sciences

 The intent of the NIH/IMSD Scholars program is to provide five (5) years of funding, in-state and out-of-state tuition waivers and individual health insurance, as long as satisfactory progress is made toward the Ph.D. degree and the availability of funding.
 There is no IMSD application.
 Participating programs nominate students for this award.

 - Health Insurance

 - Experience 3-4 laboratory rotations prior to choosing a research mentor

 - Participate in a colloquium course designed to teach graduate school survival skills (colloquium course)

-- Receive $1,500 in travel funds to attend a national scientific conference
+- Receive up to $1,500 in travel funds to attend a national scientific conference

 The NIH/IMSD Scholars' subsequent years will be funded by their department in the form of research and/or teaching assistantships or a training fellowship at comparable levels depending on the program.